scriptwidget/public-source-code/README.md

 # PublicSourceCode
 The 1st main version for ScriptWidget is open source

-The source code is placed under my personal profile : https://github.com/everettjf/ScriptWidget
+The source code is placed at my personal profile : https://github.com/everettjf/ScriptWidget